-All tests required to be done for this study will be paid for by Alvotech Swiss AG and there will be no cost for you to participate in this study.
+All tests required to be done for this study will be paid for by Pretzel Therapeutics Inc., and there will be no cost for you to participate in this study.
+You will still have to pay for the costs of your regular medical care that are not a part of this study.

-You will be reimbursed the sum of \$7,000 (before tax), following the final study visit.
-However, the timing of reimbursement is flexible and can be adjusted to suit your needs - please discuss this with study staff if you have any concerns regarding your reimbursement.
+You will be reimbursed the sum of \$2,500 (before tax), following the final study visit.
+However, the timing of reimbursement is flexible and can be adjusted to suit your needs - please discuss this with Pretzel Therapeutics Inc., PX578-001 study staff if you have any concerns regarding your reimbursement.
 We are required to deduct withholding tax at the applicable rate you have declared in the IR330C form.
 You will be responsible for any other tax obligations (e.g., ACC).
 If you are GST registered, it may be possible for you to submit a GST invoice.
 Contact paymentforms@nzcr.co.nz if you would like to discuss this further.